alasca-association/tarook/docs/user/reference/options/yk8s.openstack.rst

    It defaults to the number of elements in the ``azs`` array when ``spread_gateways_across_azs=true`` and 3 otherwise.

 ..
-[1] Caveat: Changing the role of a Terraform node
+[1] Caveat: Changing the role of a OpenTofu node
                will completely rebuild the node.

 .. attention::

     You must configure at least one master node.

-You can add and delete Terraform nodes simply by adding and removing their entries to/from the config or tuning ``gateway_count`` for gateway nodes.
+You can add and delete OpenTofu nodes simply by adding and removing their entries to/from the config or tuning ``gateway_count`` for gateway nodes.
 Consider the following example: